Neocreb/frontend-eloity-unified-ecosys/CAMPAIGN_BOOST_INTEGRATION_GUIDE.md

 ## 🎉 Conclusion

-The Softchat Campaign & Boost System is now fully implemented with all requested features from the original brief.
+The Eloity Campaign & Boost System is now fully implemented with all requested features from the original brief.
 The system provides:

 ✅ **Central Campaign Center** - One place for all promotion needs
 ✅ **Campaign Goals** - Clear objectives with optimized flows